rahulsharma01111986/metadata/README.md

 # metadata
-code to find metadata for azure vm
+The Problem statement was to find the metadata for aws instance.
+Since i am skilled in AZURE ,Google Cloud and OPENSTACK Cloud, i am going to perform this activity on AZURE cloud.